Skip to main content

 HomeLWC Awards

-GFWC has five Community Service Programs to build upon the difference that the Federation has collectively made throughout the United States—and across the globe.
+GFWC has several Community Service Programs to build upon the difference that the Federation has collectively made throughout the United States—and across the globe.
 The Community Service Programs and Special Programs helps woman's clubs light a path for the future to better address the current and upcoming needs of their communities.

 Arts and Culture Community Service Program